whitem24/courses/eth-101/lesson-eth-8.md

 }
 ```

-In line want we're calling our contract to get the address of the bank owner, remember we stored that in a public variable in our contract [here](https://gist.github.com/saeedjabbar/8df7a329edbb92274bf1f08c8cf55ee9#file-bankcontract-sol-L6).
+In `line 1` we're calling our contract to get the address of the bank owner, remember we stored that in a public variable in our contract [here](https://gist.github.com/saeedjabbar/8df7a329edbb92274bf1f08c8cf55ee9#file-bankcontract-sol-L6).
 Next we're getting the current Ethereum account on line 4.
-The in line 6, we're checking to see if the current MetaMask Wallet address matches the address that deployed and owns the contract.
-If that is the case we use `setIsBankerOwner` to set our bank owner flag to true and show the special admin panel.
+Then in line 6, we're checking to see if the current MetaMask Wallet address matches the address that deployed and owns the contract.
+If that is the case, we use `setIsBankerOwner` to set our bank owner flag to true and show the special admin panel.

 ## Customer Balance